 Abbreviation Full Manufacturer Name

 Aerotech Aerotech

 Cesaroni Cesaroni Technology Incorporated

 Estes Estes Industries

 Quest or QJet/AT Quest Aerospace Education (a subsidiary of Aerotech)

 Note: (R) following the listed casing dimensions denotes that the motor is a reloadable motor system certified only with the manufacturer-supplied casing, closures, nozzle, and propellant.
 Reloadable motors are not available for sale to persons under age 18, per U.S. Consumer Products Safety Commission regulations.
-Also, the metal casings that reloadable motors use are quite expensive.
 But if the performance of these types of model rocket motor happens to be exactly what you need for your design, your supervising teacher/adult advisor can purchase them and supervise your use of them.